HumbleTechtz/Xstro/README.md

 # `xstro`

 > [!IMPORTANT]
-> **Use at Your Own Risk**
 > WhatsApp’s [Terms of Service](https://www.whatsapp.com/legal/terms-of-service) **explicitly prohibit the use of unauthorized third-party automation tools** that interact with its platform.
 This includes bots, automation frameworks, and reverse-engineered clients. **Violations can result in permanent bans or legal action.**
->
-> Be vigilant against scammers and social engineering.
-The project maintainers will **never ask for your WhatsApp session or credentials**.
-> For full security information and user responsibilities, see [Security Notice](#security-notice).
->
 > By using this project, you acknowledge and accept all associated risks and liabilities.

 <div align="center">
   <img src="https://avatars.githubusercontent.com/u/188756392?s=200&v=4" height="96" alt="xstro logo" />
-  <h4>Open Source WhatsApp Automation that has the ability to send, receive, manage, and process WhatsApp messages and events.
+  <h4>Xstro is an Open Source WhatsApp Automation that has the ability to send, receive, manage, and process WhatsApp messages and events.
 It provides a reliable way to automate WhatsApp interactions for personal and small project usage.</h4>
   <p>
     <a href="https://github.com/AstroXTeam/whatsapp-bot/actions"><img src="https://img.shields.io/github/actions/workflow/status/AstroXTeam/whatsapp-bot/docker-image.yml?branch=stable&style=flat-square" alt="CI Status" /></a>
     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square" alt="License" /></a>